Ashraf Ghori: Artist

 Ghori has produced work for comic book publishers including Dark Horse Comics and IDW Publishing.

 San Jacinto College in Pasadena Texas had organized a Comic Art Exhibit of Ghori's works in 1993.
 In 1994, Ghori was a founding member of Tempest Comics in Houston, Texas, and produced a 4-issue mini series 'Tempest Comics Presents'.
 He was a featured comic artist at Dallas Fantasy Fair, 1994 (Dallas, Texas).

 In April 2012, Ghori was a featured guest, along with Alvin Lee, Lee Townsend and Yishan Li at the first MEFCC - Middle East Film and Comic Con in Dubai, UAE, and at the Middle East's inaugural IGN Convention in July 2013.
 In 2013 Ghori was a contributing artist for Dark Horse Comics in collaboration with writer Alex De Campi.

-In 2015 Ghori collaborated with Arab rapper Narcy_(rapper) to create a mixed-media project called World War Free Now which combined music, video, and comics together.
+In 2015 Ghori collaborated with Arab rapper Narcy (rapper) to create a mixed-media project called World War Free Now which combined music, video, and comics together.
 A limited edition comic was released as a companion piece to Narcy's album.
 In 2018 his work on Arabic graphic novel 'Antara' received critical acclaim as 'An Experiment Worthy of Praise' citing 'the versatility and sheer genius of the artist'.

-In 2023, Ghori was named as the Arts Ambassador for The Metaverse Arts Museum.

 Social media influencer

-Ghori is ranked as a prominent social media influencer in the UAE.
+In 2015 Ghori was ranked as a prominent social media influencer in the UAE.
 From 2011 to 2014, Ghori was the featured art influencer for Samsung's Note series.
 In April 2014 Ghori was the social media ambassador for Ford Middle East's 'Stand Out' campaign for the MENA region and again in 2015 to promote The Ford Mustang 2016 in the #ExperienceFord Social Media Campaign.
 In April 2016, he was the face of Microsoft's #DoGreatThingsDXB Campaign to promote Windows 10 and launch Microsoft Surface Pro 4 in the Gulf.

 He is a frequent speaker at events related to design, film and entrepreneurship in the UAE.